 When people think of Oregon they often think of lush green forests, but many don’t know that almost two thirds of Oregon is actually high desert.
 One of my favorite places to learn about Oregon’s high desert and the animals that live there is the High Desert Museum just south of Bend Oregon.
 The High Desert Museum has a working pioneer farm, live birds of prey and other high desert animals, as well as exhibits showing what life was like for Native Americans and pioneers during the days of the gold rush.

-The High Desert Museum is all about art, history, culture and wildlife.
-When you visit you’ll learn about the high desert’s diverse people, animals and landscape as you tour the gorgeous 135-acre museum, most of which is outdoors.
+The museum is all about art, history, culture, and wildlife.
+When you visit you’ll learn about the high desert’s diverse people, animals, and landscape as you tour the gorgeous 135-acre museum, most of which is outdoors.

 Winding paths outside lead you past a stream with fish, a pond, native plants, and exhibits with live animals like the Autzen Otter Exhibit and the Donald M. Kerr Birds of Prey Center.

 I love watching the otter show and checking out the otter den which can be seen from underwater in part of the Otter exhibit.

 In the Birds of Prey center it’s always fun to get a close up look at hawks, eagles, owls, vultures and falcons.

 There are even more desert animals inside the main museum building in the Desertarium exhibit, which features lizards, snakes, tortoises, frogs, salamanders and tiny owls.